memreyagci/covid-19-telegram-bot/README.md

 <hr>

-### **What works?:**
+### **What can this bot do?:**
-* Listing countries
-* Saving user subscriptions
-* Sending update messages

-### **Issues:**
-* ~~Unsubscription doesn't work~~ I found a workaround, although it might not be the best way to solve.
-See [this commit](https://github.com/memreyagci/covid-19-telegram-bot/commit/db96e57037b958c3c827e329679a09bc9711f032 "commit db96e57037b958c3c827e329679a09bc9711f032").
-* Antarctica button doesn't work.
-Nothing happens but the appearance of the loading symbol when its clicked.
+* Sending notification when a subscribed country has new statistics.
+* Getting statistics of a country with /get command

 <hr>

-To try it out, [create yourself a bot with BotFather of Telegram](https://core.telegram.org/bots#6-botfather)
+To try it out, [create yourself a bot with BotFather](https://core.telegram.org/bots#6-botfather)

-Then, while in the desired direction:
+Then, while in desired direction:

 ```bash
 git clone https://github.com/memreyagci/covid-19-telegram-bot